8 Best call recorder apps for Android, iPhone, & computers in 2023

 KeKu user ratings

-The Automatic Call Recorder app has a pretty dated interface, but it’s still one of the best call recorder apps because it does offer customizable auto-record features at no cost.
-Once your recordings are saved on your device storage, you can add custom notes on the app to make your call log easy to search through.
+The All Call Recorder app has a pretty dated interface, but it’s still one of the best call recorder apps on the market.
+Not only does it offer customizable auto-record features at no cost, but it also lets you customize the audio quality of your recordings.

-• Automatic Call Recorder: Free.
-Record all calls or calls from manually selected contacts or unknown numbers.
+• Free tier: Record all calls or calls from manually selected contacts or unknown numbers.

 • App Store: Not on iOS